xiaodongyang/xiaodongyang.github.io/index.md

 > One paper is accepted by CVPR'2016.

 > Our team CCNY wins the first place on TRECVID Semantic Localization 2015.

-> I joined NVIDIA Research on May 18, 2015!

 > [More Archived](/news)